 In a typical work environment, programmers take instructions from designers, engineers, or a lead programmer and turn those instructions into working code.
 Tasks can be as specific as writing out instructions, or as intricate as turning an entire concept into a complete program.

 Programming is a good entry-level position when available.
-It’s also a good position to grow in, with multiple high paying career paths behind it (like software engineering).
-According to the Bureau of Labor Statistics, the median pay for computer programmers in 2018 was $84,280 per year.
+It’s also a good position to grow in, with multiple high paying computer science career paths behind it (like software engineering).

 The most important skills a programmer can have is a good understanding of their chosen coding languages, good coding practices, and the ability to produce clean and easy to read code.
 Programmers should also be able to debug software and read other people’s code.